 Although it is designed as a beginner’s boat and for casual recreational use, the Tech is a popular boat for racing and one of the most popular of college racing classes.
 The fittings and adjustments on the Tech permit the skilled sailor to fine-tune the boat for top performance.
 The Tech is so well balanced that it is possible to sail the boat without a rudder with only minute adjustments to trim.

-a similar body of water anywhere in the world where more people have learned to sail.
-The river isn’t always as clean as we would like, but
+Few colleges have such a charming body of water right on campus.
+The Charles was the birthplace of intercollegiate sailing, and there isn’t a similar body of water anywhere in the world where more people have learned to sail.
+The river isn’t always as clean as we would like, but it is not as bad as some would have you believe.

 The river is cleaner than it was 10 years ago but not as clean as it will be 10 years from now.
 It is justifiably famous, however, for its shifty winds.
 The many buildings that surround us play strange tricks with the wind, but few realize even this is somewhat offset by the little-known fact that Boston is one of the windiest cities in the United States — far windier than Chicago, the “Windy City”